 For that reason, and to maximize the number of potential rental opportunities available to you, you should do whatever it takes to improve your credit going forward.

 If your credit problems are across-the-board, you may need to consider bringing in professional help.
 A company that deals with credit problems can do a lot to clean up your credit in the shortest amount of time, and for the least amount of money.

 The whole point is to make sure that you’re ready the next time around.
-And then you can apply for an apartment without having to worry about your credit being an obstacle.
+And then you can apply for an apartment without having to worry about your credit impacting your ability to rent and being an obstacle.